Ensenada Cruise Port Guide

 Staying connected while exploring a new city is essential for many travelers.
 Most phone plans work in Mexico, but may be hefty Fees.

-3.1 Wi-Fi in Civic Plaza and Tres Cabezas (three heads park)
+3.1 Wi-Fi in Civic Plaza and Tres Cabezas (three heads park) Not really

 • Connection quality: The quality of Wi-Fi in these establishments is generally good, making them ideal for uploading photos, checking maps, or catching up on news.